TtheBC01/P256-Solidity/README.md

 console.assert(sTypeIndicatorByte === 2, "This is not a signature byte array");

-// Now get the length of the s value of the signature (r,s) const sLength = signatureView[4 + rLength + 1];
+// Now get the length of the s value of the signature (r,s)
+// s could be less than 32 bytes const sLength = signatureView[4 + rLength + 1];

 // Slice out the s value